-- remote education advice from The Key for School Leaders (access for members only) - advice from NSPCC on undertaking remote education safely - guidance from the UK Safer Internet Centre on remote education - Guidance on teaching online safety in schools provides information to help schools ensure their pupils understand how to stay safe and behave online. - Due to covid-19 Keeping Children Safe in Education does refer to, "As schools and colleges increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
+- advice from NSPCC on undertaking remote education safely - guidance from the UK Safer Internet Centre on remote education

+- Guidance on teaching online safety in schools provides information to help schools ensure their pupils understand how to stay safe and behave online. - Due to remote, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
 As such, governing bodies and proprietors should ensure appropriate filters and appropriate monitoring systems are in place".
-Further government guidance is available to support schools on this aspect. - The UK Council for Internet Safety provides information to help governing bodies and proprietors assure themselves that any new arrangements continue to effectively safeguard children online. - Internet Matters vulnerable children in a digital world-report may help governing bodies, proprietors, senior leaders and DSLs understand more about the potential increased risks some groups of children can face online.
+Further government guidance is available to support schools on this aspect. - The UK Council for Internet Safety provides information to help governing bodies and proprietors assure themselves that any remote learning continues to effectively safeguard children online. - Internet Matters vulnerable children in a digital world-report may help governing bodies, proprietors, senior leaders and DSLs understand more about the potential increased risks some groups of children can face online.